 Roger Waters told Mojo magazine that the song is meant to be satirical.
 (Source Another Brick In The Wall Songfacts).
 He explained: "You couldn't find anybody in the world more pro-education than me.
 But the education I went through in boys' grammar school in the '50s was very controlling and demanded rebellion.
 The teachers were weak and therefore easy targets.
 The song is meant to be a rebellion against errant government, against people who have power over you, who are wrong.
 Then it absolutely demanded that you rebel against that."

-All user-contributed text on this page is available under the Creative Commons Attribution/Share-Alike License.
+All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.